AmplitudeAudio/doc-sdk/docs/api/engine/SoundObject/index.md

 !!! function "&#42; GetEffect() const"

-    Get the Effect object associated with this sound object.
+    Gets the Effect object associated with this sound object.

     :material-keyboard-return: **Return**